Climate Change

 2. Capital goods

-3. Fuel- and energy-related activities not included in SCOPE 1 or 2
+3. Fuel- and energy-related activities not included in Scope 1 or 2

 Upstream emissions of purchased fuels/electricity, etc.